 The books have a modern presentation, with stunning design throughout.
 New concepts and notation are introduced with well-devised explanations, and again the use of spot colour considerably adds to visual appeal and clarity.

-The books are written by a team comprising Fred Kern, Phillip Beveren, Barbara Kreader and Mona Rejino, and Hal Leonard publishers explain why adults will particularly love their approach with the following points:
+The books are written by a team comprising Fred Kern, Phillip Keveren, Barbara Kreader and Mona Rejino, and Hal Leonard publishers explain why adults will particularly love their approach with the following points:

 - it’s well-paced, moving comfortably through new concepts and material;